afrith/sa-census-explorer/README.md

 This is a web map of information from the South African Census of 2011.
+It uses vector map tiles provided by [`census-graphql-api`](https://github.com/afrith/census-graphql-api).
 It is deployed at https://censusmap.adrianfrith.com/.